bananahackers/site/devices/patching-the-boot-partition.md

 ```

 {:style="counter-reset:none" start="4"}
-4. Restart the phone to normal mode by typing `edl reset` or `python3 edl.py reset`.
+4. Restart the phone to normal mode by typing `edl reset` or `python3 edl.py -reset`.
 And we’re done!

 ## Next steps